-Tomorrow is my 20th first day at The Master’s University.
+Tomorrow is my 22nd First Day teaching at The Master’s University.
 I’ll take a picture of my first day for my mom, like I have done many times before–I’ve spent all but 8 years of my life engaged in formal education, and the academic rhythm feels as natural as the sunrise.
 Counsel, advise, teach, cheer, encourage, admonish, mourn, receive, worship, breathe, and do it all again.
 Sometimes, all in one day.

 As we both get ready for a new year, dear Freshman, I have something else I wanted to share with you.
 Not being anxious and remembering your purpose are good places to start, but add to those this: Growth comes through Discomfort.

 I remember in first grade going to the hospital for X-Rays.
 I was regularly in pain–my legs hurt all the time and my parents weren’t sure what was going on.
 “She’s growing fast,” the doctors told them.
 Growth pains.
 I physically ached because of the stretching taking place in my short little body.
 (That didn’t last long. . .)

 Orientation may have already brought some forms of growth pains: meeting new people, sleeping in a strange room with an odd roommate, figuring out how to get lettuce off the circular salad bar without knocking somebody over.
 And the first week of classes is going to pile on.
 “Syllabus Shock.”
 It’s a real thing.
 And so are the hundred other ways you are going to feel stretched over the next semester. . .year. . .or 4.
 Classes are going to kick you in the backside.
 Trauma at home may kick you in the teeth.
 You are going to fail a test or a friend.